shaunc44/web_crawler_edgar/README.md

 not all CIKs return 13Fs.

-* To procure the CIK of a mutual fund you will need to ascertain the name of the institutional manager of that mutual fund.
+* To procure the CIK of a mutual fund you will need to ascertain the name of the institutional manager for that mutual fund.

 * For example, Sequoia Fund is a mutual fund, but they do not file a 13F.
 However, Sequoia's institutional manager, "Ruane, Cunniff & Goldfarb Inc", does file a 13F.
-Therefore using Ruane Cunniff's CIK you can accurately parse the holdings for the Sequoia Fund.
+Therefore, by using Ruane Cunniff's CIK you can successfully locate Sequoia's 13F and parse its holdings.

 * If you need help searching for valid CIKs this website helps:
 https://www.sec.gov/edgar/searchedgar/cik.htm
-Then make sure that your fund files 13Fs.
+Then review the filings to make sure that the fund files 13Fs.

 * Here are some valid CIKs to test: